seantywork/seantywork/linux/README.md

         directories beginning with `dev` are ones PRIMARILY related to io devices. such as:
             network devices, disks, serials...
-    - hw-*:
-        directories beginning with `hw` are ones PRIMARILY related to hardware NOT PRIMARILY controlled by linux kernel drivers, such as NIC card firmware and etc
     - k*:
         directories beginning with `k` are ones PRIMARILY related to linux kernel